Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-\begin{theorem}[\textbf{$M\Omega$--THEOREM}] When a non equilibrium steady--state system is characterized by two generalized forces $X_{1}$ (the one associated with driven processes) and $X_{2}$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
-Then, under the condition of \textbf{maximum omega function}, the $J_{1}$ flux is equal to $-\left(\frac{2-\eta_{M}}{2+\eta_{M}}\right)L_{11}X_{1}$. \end{theorem}

-\begin{proof} Let us take the mathematical expression for the so-called omega function [Eq. (\ref{eq:compfunc}b)].
+\end{proof} \begin{theorem} { {}$M\Omega$}\textbf{\textsl{ {}-{}-THEOREM}} When a non equilibrium steady--state system is characterized by two generalized forces $X_{1}$ (the one associated with driven processes) and $X_{2}$ (another one associated with driver processes), it is arrested at a steady state when the driver force is fixed.
+Then, under the condition of \textbf{maximum omega function}, the $J_{1}$ flux is equal to $-\left(\frac{2-\eta_{M}}{2+\eta_{M}}\right)L_{11}X_{1}$. \end{theorem} \begin{proof} Let us take the mathematical expression for the so-called omega function {[}Eq. (\ref{eq:compfunc}b){]}.
 By calculating the partial derivative of $\Omega$ with respect to $X_{1}$ and by assuming $X_{2}$ fixed,

-By hypothesis $\left(\frac{\partial \Omega}{\partial X_{1}}\right)_{X_{2}}=0$.
+By hypothesis $\left(\frac{\partial\Omega}{\partial X_{1}}\right)_{X_{2}}=0$.
 Then, we obtain